teaguestockwell/fullstack-template/README.md

 ## API

-The rest API was built using Nextjs serverless routes.
-Whats great about this is its incredibly easy to scale this to a multi availability zone deployment either with Vercel, or ejecting them and hosting directly on AWS.
+The rest API was built using Next.js's serverless API routes.
+Whats great about this is its incredibly easy to scale this to a multi availability zone deployment either with Vercel, or by ejecting and hosting them directly on AWS.

 Serverless functions are great, but there are a few common pitfalls that you can run into: slow cold starts and exhausting your database's connection limit.
-I tried a handfuls of cloud providers and some of their hosted solutions for connection pooling including: AWS RDS, AWS Aurora, and Digital Ocean.
+I tried a handfuls of cloud providers and some of their hosted solutions for connection pooling including: AWS RDS with RDS Proxy, AWS Aurora, and Digital Ocean with PgBouncer.
 I settled with a new platform called Planet Scale because they made the MySQL sharding middleware used by YouTube: [Vitess](https://vitess.io/).
-This has been working great with Vercels functions, and theoretically this architecture could be used all the way up to planet scale, but im not sure what how well it would hold up if you are trying to serving web apps to galaxies!
+This has been working great with Vercel's functions, and theoretically this architecture could be used all the way up to planet scale, but im not sure how well it would hold up if you are trying to serving web apps to galaxies!

-GET /api/feedback
+GET /api/v1/feedback

-- get a paginated and or filtered list of all feedback and their users
+- get a paginated and or filtered list of all feedback and their users query params
-- query params

 ```json
 {